mjordan/islandora_workbench_docs/docs/installation.md

 * `git clone https://github.com/mjordan/islandora_workbench.git`

+This will create a directory named `islandora_workbench` where you will run the `./workbench` command.

 If you don't already have the required libraries installed, clone this repo as above, and then use `setup.py`:

 * `sudo python3 setup.py install`